 1.5oz of whipped cream.

-With the above recipe as a base, you can really go buck wild with your ingredient choices.
-Here are a few of our recommendations using interesting coffee and hooch.
+With the above recipe as a base, you can really go wild with your ingredient choices.
+Here are a few of our recommendations using interesting coffee and booze.

 Original Recipe: Peerless coffee